Skip to content

 Frequently asked

 Depends on trip length.
 Seven days = 2 cities max (Beijing + Shanghai is the classic, or Beijing + Xi'an for history-heavy).
 Ten days = 3 cities + one UNESCO day trip.
-Fourteen days = 4 cities or 3 cities + Yangtze cruise.
-Three weeks = all 5 cities + cruise, or 4 cities + Yunnan, Tibet or Karst Guangxi (Guilin + Yangshuo).
-The city-hub pages each suggest a 2-3-5 day itinerary for that specific city; the Yunnan regional hub uses a 5/7/10-day toggle because Yunnan itself is a multi-base region rather than a single city.
+Fourteen days = 4 cities, or 3 cities + a Yangtze cruise.
+Three weeks = 5 cities + a cruise, or 4 cities plus one slower region — Yunnan, Tibet or the Karst around Guilin and Yangshuo.
+Each destination page suggests a 2-3-5 day itinerary; Yunnan uses a 5/7/10-day toggle instead, because it is a multi-base region rather than a single city.

 Is Chongqing worth visiting if I am already going to Chengdu?